Disease/Disorder

 Etiology

-During the overhead throwing motion, significant valgus stress occurs at the humeroulnar joint.
-This stress creates a distraction force on the medial elbow structures that resist the valgus force.
-Repeated motion causing the accumulation of trauma can lead to a flexor apophysitis or avulsion fracture.
+Baseball is the sport most commonly associated with medial epicondyle apophysitis.
+During the overhead throwing motion, significant valgus stress occurs at the humeroulnar joint and the flexor-pronator musculature.
+Repeated stress on the medial elbow structures can lead to widening of the apophysis, flexor apophysitis or avulsion fracture.

 Epidemiology including risk factors and primary prevention